c-BIG/SG10K-CYP2D6/pipelines/README.md

 ## call_haplotypes

 A Nextflow pipeline to launch Cyrius and aldy from an input CRAM file.
-Requires nextflow and the docker image defined in `Dockerfile`.
+Requires nextflow and the docker image defined in `call_haplotypes/Dockerfile`.
 Supports two different launching profiles: `local` and `awsbatch`.

 ### Running locally